-Fast Forward to present-time—I thought there would be value in putting together a handbook that focused solely on cultivating your target audience using effective prospecting techniques.
+Fast Forward to present-time—I thought there would be value in putting together a how-to guide that focused solely on cultivating your target audience using effective prospecting and follow-up techniques.
 Many of the same strategies I have used throughout my career, tactics I thought would be worth sharing.

 That’s the idea with The Sales Reps’ Guide to Successful Prospecting.
 To help you substantially improve your prospecting efforts to build your network of exceptional prospects and eventual clients.
 I’m confident this Sales Handbook will be an important component in your professional growth and success.

 Flatiron Sales Strategies